hackebrot/pytest-cookies/CONTRIBUTING.md

     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-Now you can make your changes locally.
+5. Now you can make your changes locally.When you're done making changes, use

-5. When you're done making changes, use [tox][tox] to run checks against your
+   [tox][tox] to run checks against your changes.
-   changes.
 Install it as follows:

     ``` bash
     $ pip install tox